Boscaí / Boxes 1 & 2

 2. Write your suggestions on a postcard and post to:

 The Museum of Childhood Ireland Project, Boxes / Boscaí c/o the Robert Emmet CDP Usher St, Usher’s Quay, Dublin 8

-3. Call by the Robert Emmet CDP and drop your suggestions into either our box or use the provided paper / pens etc. so you can write one there and then!
+3. Call by the Robert Emmet CDP and drop your suggestions into either box. ( We have provided paper / pens etc. so you can write one there and then, if you like)!

-Alternatively, you can also choose to make your own Boxes / Boscaí and set one up at home or in your school /community.
-Feel free to send us your photos on Facebook.
+Alternatively, you could choose to make your own Boxes / Boscaí and set one up at home or in your school /community.
+Feel free to send us your photos by email or on Facebook.

-Go n-éirí an t-ádh libh / Good luck!
-And wishing you a wonderful Culture Night (& beyond) 2020.
+Bain taithneamh as an oíche.
+Enjoy the night.
+Wishing you a wonderful Culture Night (& beyond) 2020.